 - If you own a business with your spouse, also bring any corporate tax records.

 Basically, collect any pertinent documents ahead of time.
 This includes prenuptial agreements, any existing court orders, and more.
 It’s better to have information and not need it than the other way around.

 After The Initial Consultation

 After your initial consultation, you also have a great deal to do.
 There are forms to file, a spouse to serve (or service to respond to), and a case to prepare for.
 If you hire a lawyer, he or she will most likely help guide you through this tricky process.
 That said, there are ways to prepare that may streamline things and cut down on costs.

 - Educate Yourself: Whether you go through mediation, arbitration, or a full trial, it’s good to know what to expect.
 Understanding the process, you can do some of the legwork on your own.
 In general, knowing what’s going on also helps ease stress in a stressful time.

-- Organize: Collecting and organizing all the pertinent documents and information will save you and your divorce attorney time and hassle.
+- Organize: Collecting and organizing all the pertinent documents and information saves you and your divorce attorney time and hassle.
 And if you gather financial papers, tax documents, and more, that’s time your lawyer doesn’t have to spend chasing them down and billing you.

 - Know When To Fight And When Not To: Know going in what’s important to you and what you can live without.
 Divorcing couples often spend time and money battling over items of little consequence.
 Do you really want to spend $500 in attorney’s fees fighting over a shoebox full of cookie cutters?
 It happens more often than you think.
 Don’t be a pushover, but also know where you’re willing to compromise.
 Save the fight for things that have a lasting and substantial impact.